NickBulbeck/th_project6/TEMPtodo.md

  - move the paragraphs and headings into the middle of the page

  Possible bigly refactors:
- - remove the layout.pug template from cookiewall, or add a standard front page
+ - remove the layout.pug template from cookiewall, or add more of a front page